dennisXZX/devops-notes/Docker.md

 1. Create a `Dockerfile` with the same setting as the simple Node.js app

-2. Run `docker build -t dennisxiao/simpleweb .` to build the docker image
+2. Run `docker build -t dennisxiao/visit .` to build the docker image

-3. Run `docker run redis` to run a Redis docker container

-4. In order for the Node.js container to communicate with the Redis docker, we need to use `docker-compose`.
+3. In order for the Node.js container to communicate with the Redis docker, we need to use `docker-compose`.
 Create a `docker-compose.yml` file with the following content.

 ```
 version: '3'